President Joko Widodo attends MEF virtual meeting | ExBulletin

 President Joko Widodo attends MEF virtual meeting

+President Joko Widodo attended the 2021 meeting of the Major Economies on Energy and Climate (MEF) Forum virtually from the Presidential Palace in Bogor, West Java on Friday (9/17/2021) in the night.
+ANTARA / HO-Press Office of the Presidential Secretariat.

-Jakarta (ANTARA) – Indonesian President Joko Widodo attended the 2021 Major Economies Climate and Energy Forum (MEF) meeting virtually from the Presidential Palace in Bogor, West Java on Friday (9/17) in the night.
+Elshinta.com – Indonesian President Joko Widodo attended the 2021 meeting of the Major Energy and Climate Economies (MEF) Forum virtually from the Presidential Palace in Bogor, West Java on Friday (9/17) in the night.

 According to a written statement received from the Press Office of the Presidential Secretariat in Jakarta on Saturday morning, President Jokowi is one of ten heads of state or government participating in the forum.